 The Best Value in PC Joysticks: Which One Should You Choose?

-The sad reality is that with interest in flight and space simulators at an all-time low, there isn't a lot of interest among manufacturers to create a lot of joystick options or to actively refresh their product line.
-But that's okay; there are still great choices for every kind of gamer.
+The sad reality is that with interest in flight and space simulators at an all-time low, there hasn't been a lot of interest among manufacturers to create a lot of joystick options or to actively refresh their product line.
+But that's okay; there are still great choices for every kind of gamer, and there are some great choices out there if you want to dive into the new Microsoft Flight Simulator.

 If price is pretty much no object and you want the best, most authentic flight simulator experience available, look no further than the Logitech G X-56.
-Not only will it make you feel like a real pilot, but the programmability and huge array of buttons is ideal for a game like Elite: Dangerous.
+Not only will it make you feel like a real pilot, but the programmability and huge array of buttons is ideal for a game like Elite: Dangerous, not to mention Flight Simulator.
 It edges out the Thrustmaster HOTAS Warthog because the Warthog lacks a Z-axis twist.

 At the other end of the spectrum, the best value in an affordable joystick is the Thrustmaster T16000M FCS, a great stick that has Hall Effect calibration, well-marked buttons, and can even be quickly and easily configured for left- or right-hand use.